State of M&A Data Rooms — Q1 2026 Read the report →

 London is one of the few places where you can raise a seed or Series A round and still have immediate access to world-class talent, global customers, and serious follow-on capital.
 The trick is fit: the "best" investor isn't the biggest name—it's the firm whose stage, check size, network, and operating style matches what you're building.

 When preparing your pitch to London VCs, having a professional data room is essential.
 Peony helps UK startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a founder-first, practical guide to picking the right London investors—followed by the 5 London VC firms with the strongest reputations and the most credible "still active" signals heading into 2025.